KRRO

-KRRO (103.7 FM, "The KRRO") is a radio station in Sioux Falls, South Dakota airing a mainstream rock format.
-The station is owned by Duey E. Wright through licensee Midwest Communications, Inc.
+KRRO (103.7 FM) is a radio station in Sioux Falls, South Dakota airing a mainstream rock format.
+The station is owned by Midwest Communications through licensee Midwest Communications, Inc.

 Its studios are located on South Phillips Avenue in Sioux Falls, while its transmitter is located on 271st Street just south of Sioux Falls.

 History

 KCHF-FM

 The station began operation at 93.5 MHz as KCHF-FM on May 6, 1969.
 It was owned by Eider C. "Red" Stangland, who had waited for years with his application to build an AM outlet at 1520 kHz and previously owned a station in Iowa.
 It was the last of three radio station sign-ons in Sioux Falls in the first five months of 1969 (preceded by KXRB and KNWC-FM).
 (The Sioux Empire Broadcasting Company was approved the next year for the AM outlet, which went on the air on June 13, 1970 as KCHF.)
 KCHF-AM-FM largely simulcast the same middle-of-the-road music format.